 A: Once the merger is completed and Duncan common units are exchanged for Enterprise common units, when distributions are approved and declared by Enterprise GP and paid by Enterprise, former Duncan unitholders will receive distributions on Enterprise common units they receive in the merger in accordance with Enterprise's partnership agreement.
-Assuming that the merger will close during September 2011, Duncan unitholders will receive distributions on their Duncan common units for the quarter ended June 30, 2011, and will receive distributions on Enterprise common units they receive in the merger for the quarter ended September 30, 2011 to be declared and paid during the fourth quarter of 2011.
+Assuming that the merger will close after August 1, 2011, which is after the expected record date for determining the holders of Enterprise common units entitled to receive distributions for the second quarter of 2011, but during the third quarter of 2011, Duncan unitholders will receive distributions on their Duncan common units for the quarter ended June 30, 2011, and will receive distributions on Enterprise common units they receive in the merger for the quarter ended September 30, 2011 to be declared and paid during the fourth quarter of 2011.
 Duncan unitholders will not receive distributions from both Duncan and Enterprise for the same quarter.
 For additional information, please read "Market Prices and Distribution Information."